reagento/adaptix/docs/changelog/fragments/+list-coercing.feature.rst

-Add coercer for builtin iterables and dict
+Add coercer for builtin iterables and dict.